 "Charlie," he said, "justice penalizes the guilty, but it must also protect the innocent.
 It means that sometimes the guilty get away with terrible things, but it is the price we pay."
 He sounded grave, his words weighty.
 Charlie opened her mouth to argue.
 But this was my price, she wanted to say, but before she spoke she looked at his face.
-He had the grim conviction of a monk: what Carlton's father was saying mattered very much to him, and he believed it utterly.
+He had a grim conviction about him; what he was saying mattered very much to him, and he believed it utterly.
 It's how you sleep at night, she thought with an uncharacteristic bitterness.
-They locked eyes for a long moment, then Charlie sighed, and nodded, giving up the challenge.
+They locked eyes for a long moment, then Charlie sighed and nodded, giving up the challenge.
 Intellectually, she didn't even disagree with him.
 Clay sat up suddenly in his chair.

-"So," he said brightly.
-"I think it's a bit too late for you girls to be driving back to that motel.
+"So," he said brightly, "I think it's a bit too late for you girls to be driving back to that motel.
 Why don't you spend the night here?
 We have two more guest rooms.
 And you can scold Carlton for his little prank in the morning," he added with a grin.

-Lamar and John showed Charlie, Marla and Jessica up to the bedrooms, and Jason reemerged as they headed up the stairs, joining the group as if he had never been gone.
+Lamar and John showed Charlie, Marla, and Jessica up to the bedrooms, and Jason reemerged as they headed up the stairs, joining the group like he had never been gone.

-"So, Jason and I will take one," Marla said, "and Jessica, you and Charlie can have the other."
+"So Jason and I will take one," Marla said, "and Jessica, you and Charlie can have the other."